-- Microsoft Excel 2000 or later - Golden Software Surfer 8 or later
+- Microsoft Excel 2016 or later (desktop app only) - Golden Software Surfer

 1.2 Slideshow Creator

 The Slideshow Creator program can convert a set of static .gif images into a slideshow in the form of an animated .gif file.
 The animated .gif format is supported in a number of programs, for example PowerPoint and Internet Explorer.
 Slideshows can show how a time-varying release evolves over time, or the development of an episode in an urban area.